September 18, 2020: I ended up replacing the JBL bar with a different set of speakers and sub. Scroll to the end to see what I got!

 Installing the JBL Bar was quite straightforward as far as home audio setups go.
 The subwoofer connects to the rest of the audio with Bluetooth, and unlike some other wireless soundbars I’ve had in the past, I’ve yet to have any problems with the subwoofer losing connection to the central unit.
 There are two power supplies included, with one for the sub (larger) and one for the base.
 The package also comes with mounting racks, but I elected just to leave it resting on top of my TV table.

-There is an included antennae which can be used to re-calibrate the base to better estimate the location of the satellite speakers when they are used wirelessly, but I have not found it necessary to use it.
+There is an included antenna that can be used to re-calibrate the base to better estimate the location of the satellite speakers when they are used wirelessly, but I have not found it necessary to use it.
 It’s good to have, though, should you opt for a less traditional location for them.

 How does the heralded wireless surround feature fare, then?
 Pretty good, pre-tty good, to quote Larry David.
 They aren’t quite as loud once disconnected, but they make up for that by adding the additional dimension of depth.
 JBL advertises up to 10 hours of operation while wireless, and I think that’s exactly what I’ve been able to get out of them so far.
 I did notice one problem with the setup, though: the speakers do not charge while the soundbar is still “on”.
 If you want the satellites to charge, you will need to turn off the soundbar, meaning it cannot be used.
 This is a bit of a disappointment, especially because it’s not listed anywhere that I could see on the product page.